Last Revision: 8-2016ARTICLE I – NAME, PURPOSE, FUNCTION

 3. The election may be held at a general meeting or by mail and must be held prior to May 15.

-1. Officers shall be elected for terms of the following time periods: One year-President, President- Elect and Past President; Two years-Second, Third, Fourth, and Fifth Vice Presidents, Vice Presidents-Elect, Secretary, Treasurer, and At-Large Directors; Three Years-First and Sixth Vice Presidents and State Board of Directors Delegate from Region XIV.
+1. Officers shall be elected for terms of the following time periods: One year-President, President- Elect and Past President; Two years-Second, Third, and Fourth Vice Presidents, Vice Presidents-Elect, Secretary, Treasurer, and At-Large Directors; Three Years-First and Fifth Vice Presidents and State Board of Directors Delegate from Region XIV.

 2. Delegates to the Leadership Assembly shall be the President, President-Elect, State